Filtering noise with discrete wavelet transforms

 The discrete Fourier transform excels at filtering away noise which has nice properties in frequency space.
 This is isn’t always the case in practice; for example, noise may have frequency components which overlap with the signal we’re looking for.
 This was the case in my research on ultrafast electron diffraction of polycrystalline samples5 6, where the ‘noise’ was a trendline which moved over time, and whose frequency components overlapped with diffraction pattern we were trying to isolate.

-As an example, let’s use real diffraction data and we’ll pretend this is a time signal, to keep the units familiar.
+As an example, let’s use real electron diffraction data and we’ll pretend this is a time signal, to keep the units familiar.
 We’ll take a look at some really annoying noise: normally-distributed white noise drawn from this distribution7:

 P(x)=12πexp(x+1/2)22 P(x) = \frac{1}{\sqrt{2 \pi}} \exp{-\frac{(x + 1/2)^2}{2}}